jtcrawford4/DetailEmpire/DetailEmpire/notes.md

 //TODO
     - consolidate inventory/store item into UseableItem with enum for type
     - fontAwesome icons
+    - xp set to 0 when level changes

 //utils
     - MoneyText, always formatted for 2 decimals
     - contants file for multipliers, xpToNextLevel multiplication

+//vehicle
+    - unlock additional services that generate revenue
+    - each vehicle has random chance of wanting 1 or more services

 //building
     - rent?